 With a spring-loaded French door oven hinge, you get a consistent feel and convenient setup baked into the full range of motion.

 8. Monitor Lift

 Did you know you can access a hidden computer monitor with one touch using a counterbalance lift assist?
 No counterweights or spring adjustments are necessary.

 Constant-force springs provide a uniform lifting action over the entire vertical range of motion.
 These springs allow the monitor lift mechanism to work without electricity.

-Popular in classrooms, monitor lifts allow the user to easily pop up the screen as needed.
-When the user needs more desk space or wants to better see the instructor, she can lower the monitor, where it locks safely and securely in place.
+Popular in classrooms, monitor lifts allow users to access the screen easily when needed.
+When the user needs more desk space or wants to see the instructor better, they can lower the monitor, where it locks safely and securely in place.

 All eight applications demonstrate the versatility of mechanical motion control.
 But they’re far from the only ways to improve your industrial hinge design.

-We love working with fellow engineers and product designers to improve current heavy-duty lid and door designs, as well as brand-new ideas.
+We love working with fellow engineers and product designers to improve current heavy-duty lid and door designs and to come up with brand-new ideas.
 Could your project benefit from a more complex hinge design?
 Learn more about the innovative solutions available to you below: